 - If you are going to sleeve only one damaged cylinder, the sleeve may distort the adjacent cylinders.

-Apply a sleeve retainer compound of your choice; (optional if not repairing a cracked block) to the outside diameter of the sleeve.
+Apply a sleeve retainer compound, (optional if not repairing a cracked block) to the outside diameter of the sleeve.

-Important Note: If the engine block was sleeved, because of a crack or leak; pressuring test the block is a must.
+If the engine block was sleeved, because of a crack or leak, pressuring test the block is a must.
 You will want to make sure, that your repair is not leaking.

 Prepping The Deck

-Trim the excess sleeve material from the top of the block; (with the bottom flat of the boring tool if there is substantial material).
-With a long sharp file, remove any sleeve protrusion, that would cause head gasket problems; or deck the block with a mill.
-If you don’t want to mill the block; you might try stoning the top deck of the block as a finishing touch.
+Trim the excess sleeve material from the top of the block, with the bottom flat of the boring tool.
+With a long sharp file, remove any sleeve protrusion or deck the block with a mill.
+If you don’t want to mill the block, you might try stoning the top deck of the block.
 I like to use, a hard griddle stone or a soft knife sharpening stone.
 Finally, chamfer the top inside diameter of the sleeve.

 Cylinder sleeves come from the factory semi-finished on the inside.
 So, you will have to bore and finish hone the sleeve to size.
-Using torque plates when boring and honing the block; is one way to minimize or correct cylinder bore distortion.
-In fact, torque plates may be required on many thin wall blocks (sleeved or not); to achieve a really good bore finish that is round and straight.
+Using torque plates when boring and honing, is one way to minimize or correct cylinder bore distortion.
+In fact, torque plates may be required on many thin wall blocks (sleeved or not).
+Consequently, to achieve a really good bore finish that is round and straight.